tc-lang/trenchcoat/writeups/bound-method.md

 This document describes the bound substitution proof algorithm and some of the reasoning behind it.

-After defining the problem, a naive algorithm will be defined.
-Optimisations to this will be proposed and that will form the basis of the current method which will be described at the end.
+Firstly, a naive algorithm will be defined using bound substitution.
+Optimisations to this will be proposed and these will form the basis of the current method which will be described at the end.

 ## Problem Definition